 See SECTION 7.
-SUMMARY OF BENEFITS CONSIDERATIONS
+BENEFITS CONSIDERATIONS

 Funds in an ABLE account are generally disregarded for purposes of determining eligibility to receive certain means-tested government benefits.
+ABLE account balances up to \$100,000 are disregarded by the SSA in determining eligibility for SSI.
 This includes contributions, earnings, and withdrawals used to pay for Qualified Disability Expenses.
-Plus, contributions to an ABLE account are generally not considered income to you, the beneficiary.
-However, your income is not excluded from eligibility determinations simply because you contribute it to an ABLE account.
+Plus, contributions to an ABLE account are generally not considered income to you, the Beneficiary.
+However, your income is not excluded from eligibility determinations simply because you contribute it to your ABLE account.
+Please note that this discussion is not exhaustive, and you should consult a qualified benefits expert to determine the impact to your specific situation.

-Key Term Description Eligibility for Supplemental Security Income ("SSI") Account balances of up to \$100,000 (subject to change by the SSA) will be disregarded for purposes of determining a beneficiary's eligibility to receive benefits under the Supplemental Security Income program.
-Eligibility for Medicaid Account balances are generally disregarded for purposes of determining a beneficiary's eligibility to receive Medicaid benefits.
+Key Term Description Eligibility for Supplemental Security Income ("SSI") Account balances of up to \$100,000 will be disregarded for purposes of determining a Beneficiary's eligibility to receive benefits under the Supplemental Security Income program.

+Key Term Description Eligibility for Medicaid Account balances are generally disregarded for purposes of determining a Beneficiary's eligibility to receive Medicaid benefits.
 See the Special SSI Suspension Rule and Medicaid for more details.
 Eligibility for Federal Housing Benefits The U.S. Department of Housing and Urban Development ("HUD") has issued guidance stating that ABLE account balances are excluded from income for purposes of determining eligibility for HUD benefits.
 Eligibility for SNAP The U. S. Department of Agriculture has issued guidance stating that account balances are excluded as both income and resources in determining Supplemental Nutrition Assistance Program ("SNAP") eligibility.
-Eligibility for Texas benefits Account balances are generally not considered as a resource for purposes of determining a beneficiary's eligibility to receive benefits or the amount of the assistance or benefits provided by the state of Texas.
+Eligibility for Texas Benefits Account balances are generally not considered as a resource for purposes of determining a Beneficiary's eligibility to receive benefits or the amount of the assistance or benefits provided by the state of Texas.